 BOUNDLESS OPPORTUNITY SCHOLARSHIP A scholarship for motivated non-traditional students The Boundless Opportunity Scholarship (BOS) is designed to benefit motivated non-traditional students who recognize the power of education to create a better life for themselves and their families.
 The program helps hardworking students invest in their own potential through continued education.
 The Daniels Fund provides funding to select two- and four-year colleges and universities to award need-based scholarships to non-traditional undergraduate students from specific student populations.
 All participating colleges and universities are located in Colorado, New Mexico, Utah, or Wyoming.
-Not all student populations are served by every school offering the BOS program.
+Not all student populations are served by every school offering the Boundless Opportunity Scholarship.
 Each participating school manages all aspects of their BOS program, including the processes for accepting applications, evaluating applicants, and selecting recipients.
 The criteria for determining financial need is also established by each school.
 Eligibility To be eligible, an applicant must be a citizen or permanent resident of the United States, and a legal resident of Colorado, New Mexico, Utah, or Wyoming.
-Applicants must also be able to demonstrate the need for financial assistance achieve their educational goals.
-Each school chooses to offer the Boundless Opportunity Scholarship to one or more of these student populations: - Adults entering or returning to college - GED recipients - Veterans entering or returning to college - Former foster care youth - Former juvenile justice youth Additional requirements Boundless Opportunity Scholarship funds may be applied toward the following expenses:
+Applicants must be able to demonstrate the need for financial assistance to achieve their educational goals, and must be working toward earning a 2-or 4-year degree.
+Each school chooses to offer the Boundless Opportunity Scholarship to one or more of these student populations: - Adult learners entering or returning to college - GED recipients - Veterans entering or returning to college - Former foster care youth - Former juvenile justice youth - ROTC participants

+Additional requirements Boundless Opportunity Scholarship funds may be applied toward the following expenses: